chanzer0/NBA-DFS-Tools/README.md

 - `opto` for running optimal lineup crunches, with or without randomness
 - `sim` for running GPP simulations

   - Usage #1 allows you to run arbitrary simulations for any field size and number of iterations, without regards to a real contest structure.
-The usage for this is: `python .\main.py <site> sim <field_size> <num_iterations>`, where `<field_size>` is the known entrant size, and `<num_iterations>` is the number of times you wish to simulate the tournament.
+The usage for this is: `python .\main.py <site> sim <field_size> <num_iterations> <match>`, where `<field_size>` is the known entrant size, `<num_iterations>` is the number of times you wish to simulate the tournament, and `<match>` is a boolean flag (true/false) to tell the simulator to match the difference in your `tournament_lineups.csv` (say it has 8.5k for example) with your desired field size (say 10k for example -- this will generate an extra 1500 lineups to match).
+If time is of the essence, it's better to not `match`.
   - Usage #2 allows you to specify an actual DraftKings contest, which will dictate `<field_size>`.
 You will specify the number of iterations, but specifying the contest allows the simulation to take ROI into account, since the payout structure and entry fee is known.
-The usage for this is: `python .\main.py <site> sim cid <num_iterations>`.
+The usage for this is: `python .\main.py <site> sim cid <num_iterations> <match>`.
 To execute this usage, you will need a `contest_structure.csv` file in the structure of the image shown below.
 You can obtain this fairly quickly by opening up the contest details overlay and copy/pasting the prize payouts section into Excel or Google sheets, then using `Ctrl+H` to get rid of 'st', 'nd', 'rd', 'th', etc...

         ![Contest structure input](readme_images/contest_structure_input.png)